 In 2014, the definition of “total disability” was changed under the plan to cover members until they can return to their “own occupation” rather than covering members only until they can return to “any occupation”.
 This is the case for the first two years of a claim, after which the plan reverts to “any occupation”.
-This improvement provides CUPE 116 members with the same quality of coverage as all other employee groups at UBC and so more applications for benefits under the plan will likely be approved.
-Consequently, Mercer has advised the governance committee that there will very likely be rate increases over the next three to five years.
-DBP premium deductions may ultimately revert back to rates similar to those paid in previous years.
+As a result of this change, there may be rate increases in the next three to five years.
+DBP premiums may ultimately revert back to rates similar to those paid in previous years.

 The CUPE 116 DBP Governance Committee will continue to regularly review the disability plan to ensure that it meets the needs of CUPE 116 plan members, and that premium rates remain fair and financially competitive.

 For more information about the CUPE 116 DBP, please visit http://www.hr.ubc.ca/wellbeing-benefits/benefits/details/income-replacement-disability-benefits/cupe-116-dbp/.